eescottie/opensrc_tools_pdk/README.md

 ## Objective of Page
-To record down the procedure of installing different open-source tools and the open-source PDK on the Ubuntu OS.
+To record the procedure of installing different open-source tools and the open-source PDK on the Ubuntu OS.
 For those who do not want to go through the installation process, I include the link to download the VirtualBox image [here](!).
-You can download the image and following the procedure stated [here](https://docs.oracle.com/en/virtualization/virtualbox/6.0/user/ovf.html#ovf-import-appliance) to import the image into VirtualBox.
+Go [here](https://docs.oracle.com/en/virtualization/virtualbox/6.0/user/ovf.html#ovf-import-appliance) to find out how to import the image to VirtualBox.
-The image has all different open-source tools and the open-source PDK installed.
-Follow the setup procedure stated [here](https://github.com/eescottie/opensrc_analog) and start your analog circuit design :)
+The image has all the open-source tools and PDK installed.
+Go there to start your analog circuit design.
+You can also go to [here](https://github.com/eescottie/opensrc_analog) if you want a jumpstart on how to use the tools.

 ## Ubuntu 22.04 and VirtualBox
 To run those open-source tools and use the open-source PDK, we need a linux OS.  **We will use Ubuntu 22.04** (Make sure you download the correct verison).